mirefek/geo_logic/README.md

 ## Automation

-As an interactive theorem prover, GeoLogic intentionally does not possess much automation, especially that would use visual steps.
+As an interactive theorem prover, GeoLogic intentionally does not possess much automation, especially if it can me circumvented with visual steps.
 There are basically four ways in which GeoLogic makes automatic decisions:

 + Gaussian elimination for angles: GeoLogic uses "oriented angle chasing" for deriving facts about angles (similar to Full Angle Method).